-This pressure on Australia’s healthcare system is eased by the $21.4 billion spent on private health insurance by over 50 per cent of Australians.
+This pressure on Australia’s healthcare system is eased by the $19 billion that health insurers pay out in benefits for customers' healthcare each year.
 For this to continue, private health insurance premiums must stay affordable.
 A healthy private system equals a healthy public system.

 Australia's private health

 of Australians have private health insurance